HOORAY! WE HAD SNOW! – YOU KNOW, THAT WHITE STUFF?

 I WISH WE HAD IT MORE OFTEN.
 WELL SOMETIMES.
 I DIDN’T ENJOY IT WHEN I HAD TO CARRY LITTLE KIDS OUT TO THE CAR,

 BUT I do now that I can sew and look out the window!

-OUR “WHITE” THEMED PATTERNS ARE ON SALE THIS MONTH!
+OUR “WHITE” THEMED PATTERNS ARE ON SALE IN JANUARY!

 Make a fun Silly Snowmen Quilt or wall hanging.
 Get the FREE tutorial including the snowflake block pattern here.

 Don’t you love those cute, funny snowmen roasting marshmallows and singing carols?
 For stitching your “Snowmen are so Silly” quilt just lift them out of the “Silly Snowmen” pictogram. https://www.meadowlyon.com/shop/silly-snowmen/